 5.3.3 Standard 5.3.2 applies unless an exporter is approved in writing under their approved arrangement to use alternative pen space for cattle loaded at a port north of latitude 26°S to a particular destination.
 The alternative pen space allocation is contained in Table 10a for near markets.
 Table 10b contains the alternative pen space allocation for far markets.
 For weights between those shown in Table 10a or those shown in Table 10b, the minimum pen area per head must be calculated by linear interpolation.
 Daily reports must be provided as set out in Standard 5.6.6.

+This version of Standard 5.3.3 comes into force on 3 April 2024